I Got a Boy: Reception

 I Got a Boy received mixed reviews from music critics.
 David Jeffries from AllMusic called the album an "explosion," writing: "Fans will embrace it with open arms, while mega-fans should also clear some shelf space since the physical edition of the album was made available with ten different covers, one for each member of the group and then one with the whole crew."
 Jeff Benjamin writing for Billboard wrote that the album's musical styles "satisfy not only K-pop fans but also listeners of all types of popular music" with elements of "forward-thinking" genres such as EDM, R&B, and new wave.

 Hwang Seon-eop from South Korean online magazine IZM, however, was less enthusiastic towards the album's "experimental" styles and singled out "Baby Maybe" and "Romantic St." as the two better songs on the album.
-Several music critics from webzine Weiv were generally unfavorable of the album; critic Choi Min-woo wrote that "in the end, the only thing that stands out is 'I Got A Boy'".
+Music critics from webzine Weiv were generally unfavorable of the album; critic Choi Min-woo wrote that "in the end, the only thing that stands out is 'I Got a Boy'".
 Idology's Mimryo likewise complimented the musicality of the title track, although he expressed boredom with the remainder of the record.

 A week after the release of "Dancing Queen," the song was number one on the Gaon Single chart.
 I Got a Boy debuted at the number two spot of Billboards World Album Chart.
 They also placed 2nd on the Heatseekers Albums Chart and 23rd on the Independent Albums Chart.
 The album ranked 7th on Oricon Weekly Chart and ranked 22nd on Oricon Monthly Chart.
 "I Got a Boy" also rank first on Five Music Korean-Japanese Chart in Taiwan for two weeks in a row.